jitsi/docker-jitsi-meet/backup/README.md

 ## Configuration:

-Open the script and configure the following variables:
+Open the script "main.go" and configure the following variables:

-srcDir: The directory where Jitsi stores recorded videos.
+- srcDir: The directory where Jitsi stores recorded videos.
 This should be the directory mounted on your Docker container.
-dstDir: The destination directory where you want to move the organized videos.
+- dstDir: The destination directory where you want to move the organized videos.
-videoLog: The file path where the script will log its actions.
+- videoLog: The file path where the script will log its actions.

 **Variables available to change:**
    ```bash